holochain/holochain-rust/doc/holochain_101/src/links/get_links.md

-`base` :  address of the entry on which to query for links `LinkType Link Match` : a match enum which is either a regex or an exact match specifier on link_type `Tag Link Match` : which you can use to specify a regex of an exact match or pattern on the match of a tag `Options` : a struct (see below) that you can use to specify different options to apply when executing the query.
+`base` :  address of the entry on which to query for links `LinkType Link Match` : a match enum which is either a regex or an exact match specifier on link_type `Tag Link Match` : a match enum which is either a regex or an exact match specifier on link's tag `Options` : a struct (see below) that you can use to specify different options to apply when executing the query.

 # Options